cortexjs-legacy/cortex-test/docs/writing-an-adapter.md

 ###Event:'complete'

-emits when all tests done
+emits when test done in all browsers